sbslee/fuc/docs/cli.rst

    $ fuc vcf_vcf2bed -h
    usage: fuc vcf_vcf2bed [-h] vcf

    This command will convert a VCF file to a BED file.
+It essentially wraps the 'pyvcf.VcfFrame.to_bed' method from the fuc API.

    usage examples:
      $ fuc vcf_vcf2bed in.vcf > out.bed